amanverma123-prog/DSA_by-Aman/Two Sum & Sliding Window/README.md

 * Understanding the fundamentals of the Two Pointer technique
 * Learning when to use same-direction and opposite-direction pointers
 * Mastering Fixed Size Sliding Window problems
+* Understanding Variable Size Sliding Window using dynamic window expansion and contraction
+* Using hash maps to track the last occurrence of characters efficiently
+* Learning to jump the left pointer directly instead of shrinking the window one step at a time
+* Maintaining unique elements inside the current window
 * Understanding how to maximize the score by selecting elements from both ends
 * Maintaining left and right running sums efficiently
 * Replacing left-side selections with right-side selections incrementally
 * Eliminating redundant computations using a sliding window approach
-* Solving array optimization problems in linear time
+* Solving array and string optimization problems in linear time
-* Applying constant-space optimization
+* Applying constant-space optimization where applicable
-* Improving brute-force solutions to efficient O(k) approaches
+* Improving brute-force solutions to efficient linear-time approaches
-* Identifying the correct pattern for end-selection problems
+* Identifying the correct sliding window pattern for fixed and variable window problems
 * Strengthening problem-solving skills through pattern recognition

 ---